Morgan Dioscurides: Comparable works

 The illustrations closely reflect those in the Vienna Dioscurides.
 Many of the illustrations in the Morgan Dioscurides resemble those in the Juliana Anicia Codex, produced in the year 512.
 The 6th century text Codex Neapolitanus may have been a source in the production of the Morgan Dioscurides as it contains several images that appear in the Morgan Dioscurides that are not present in other works like the Julianna Anicia Codex.

 Ownership

 After its creation in Byzantine Constantinople the Morgan Dioscurides changed hands many times.
 Following a stint in the 15th century with an Arabic-speaking owner, who made marginal comments, the work was moved back to Constantinople in the 16th century and was listed in the library of the Greek scholar Manuel Eugenicos.
 It was then owned by Domenico Sestini in Italy c.1820.
 It was in the collection of Marchese C. Rinucchi of Florence from 1820-1849 after which it most probably circulated around England with the booksellers John Thomas Payne and Henry Floss from 1849-1857.
 On April 30, 1857, it was sold at the Payne Sale to Charles Phillips for Sir Thomas Phillipps.
-In 1920, it was purchase by J.P.
+In 1920, it was purchased by J.P.
 Morgan Jr. from the Phillips’ estate.